-- Debt and illicit financial flows (IFFs): Africa's external public debt nearly doubled from \$349.4 billion in 2014 to \$690 billion in 2023, with debt service consuming almost 14% of government spending twice the allocation for health.
+- Debt and illicit financial flows (IFFs): Africa's external public debt nearly doubled from \$349.4 billion in 2014 to \$690 billion in 2023, amounting to 24% of the continent's GDP.
+Debt service consumes almost 14% of government spending - twice the allocation for health.
 Additionally, the continent loses approximately \$90 billion annually to IFFs, surpassing the \$74 billion received in ODA in 2023. - Taxation potential: With a tax-to-GDP ratio of 16%, Africa lags behind other regions.
 Only 14 countries meet the 15% threshold deemed necessary for sustainable development.
-Wealth taxes are virtually non-existent and corporate tax exemptions result in an estimated \$55 billion in foregone revenue annually - Untapped financial assets: African sovereign wealth funds and pension funds hold significant potential, with assets estimated at \$130 billion and \$220 billion, respectively.
+Wealth taxes are virtually non-existent and corporate tax exemptions result in an estimated \$55 billion in foregone revenue annually. - Untapped financial assets: African sovereign wealth funds and pension funds hold significant potential, with assets estimated at \$130 billion and \$220 billion, respectively.
 Remittances contribute over \$90 billion annually, representing more than 10% of GDP in several countries.
 However, high transfer costs and the underutilisation of these funds limit their impact.